Siesta: In different countries

-Spain
+Spain and Portugal

-In modern Spain, the midday nap during the working week has largely been abandoned among the adult working population.
-According to a 2009 survey, 16.2 percent of Spaniards polled claimed to take a nap "daily", whereas 22 percent did so "sometimes", 3.2 percent "weekends only" and the remainder, 58.6 percent, "never".
+In modern Spain and Portugal, the midday nap during the working week is being gradually abandoned among the adult working population.
+According to a 2009 survey, 16.2 percent of the population polled claimed to take a nap "daily", whereas 22 percent did so "sometimes", 3.2 percent "weekends only" and the remainder, 58.6 percent, "never".
 The share of those who claimed to have a nap daily had diminished by 7 percent compared to a previous poll in 1998.
-Nearly three quarters of those who take siesta claimed to do so on the sofa rather than on the bed.
-The habit is more likely among the elderly or during summer holidays in order to avoid the high temperatures of the day and extend social life until the cooler late evenings and nights.
+Nearly three out of four siesta-takers claimed to take siestas on the sofa rather than the bed.

+The habit is more likely among the elderly or during summer holidays, in order to avoid the high temperatures of the day and extend social life until the cooler late evenings and nights.

-English-language media often conflates the siesta with the two to three hour lunch break that is characteristic of Spanish working hours, even though the working population is less likely to have time for a siesta and the two events are not necessarily connected.
-In fact, the average Spaniard works longer hours than almost all their European counterparts (typically 11-hour days, from 9am to 8pm).
+English-language media often conflates the siesta with the two to three hour lunch break that is characteristic of Spanish and Portuguese working hours, even though the working population is less likely to have time for a siesta and the two events are not necessarily connected.
+In fact, the average Spaniard works longer hours than almost all their European counterparts (typically 11-hour days, from 9 am to 8 pm).

-As for the origins of the practice in Spain, the scorching summer heat predominant mostly in the South is thought to have motivated those doing agrarian work to take a break to avoid the hottest part of the day and be able to work longer hours when is cooler.
-In cities, the dismal economic situation in Spain in the post-Spanish Civil War years coincided with the advent of both a modern economy and urbanization.
-At that time, a long midday break—with or without siesta—was necessary for those commuting between the part-time jobs which were common in the sputtering economy.
+As for the origins of the practice in Spain and Portugal, the scorching summer heat predominant mostly in the South is thought to have motivated those doing agrarian work to take a break to avoid the hottest part of the day and be able to work longer hours when it is cooler.
+In cities, the economic situation in Spain and Portugal during the post-Spanish Civil War years was dismal.
+At that time, a long midday break—with or without a siesta—was necessary for those commuting between the part-time jobs which were common in the sputtering economy.
+This situation was soon followed by the advent of a modern economy and urbanization.

-Canada

-Some Canadian hotels and motels advertise "siesta" rates for occupancy of a room for a few hours.
+Mental and social benefits

+While "siesta" means napping, the siesta period can better be described as a "de-stress" period.
+If Spaniards do sleep, many simply fall asleep on their sofa rather than putting on pajamas and going to bed.
+This rest period allows Spaniards to unwind, allowing them to return to work feeling refreshed and avoid burnout from working nonstop.
+By living in Spain, one will find that the goal of the siesta period is not only productivity related, but rather a mental tool designed to alleviate the pressures of the busy work life.
+Another student notes that the siesta allows individuals to practice being present, thus building deeper relationships.
+The student also reports that despite breaking from work for siesta, Spaniards are very hardworking.